Adrian Miller

-Adrian Miller is an American culinary historian, lawyer and public policy advisor.
+Adrian Miller is an American author and former attorney and policy analyst.
 His books have twice won the James Beard Foundation Book Award for Reference and Scholarship: Soul Food in 2014 and Black Smoke in 2022.
 He is also the author of The President's Kitchen Cabinet, which was nominated for a 2018 NAACP Image Award for Outstanding Literary Work – Nonfiction.
 He also served as a White House advisor to U.S. president Bill Clinton.

 Early life and education

 After graduating from Smoky Hill High School in Aurora, Colorado, Miller attended Stanford University, where he was resident counselor to David O. Sacks.
 Miller graduated on April 4, 1991, with a bachelor's degree in international relations.
 He next attended Georgetown University Law School, where he earned a J.D. in 1995.